Alpoc/pages/README.md

 More epochs and more data are needed.
 The models struggled with sections of the dataset.
 The accuracy between epochs would be high for a majority of the time and low for the others.
 It would be good to save off and analize the bad sections of data so that more targeted training data could be generated.
 Since it takes a long time to generate data knowing the shortcomings of the dataset would allow time to be better spent.
 Software compatibility is important.
 Windows is not compatible with newer versions of tensorflow GPU.
 Only being able to run inference on the CPU was detrimental to understanding if the model was working well.
 Inference took 92ms to run on the CPU.
 At 92ms the model is running at 11fps.
 Going from color to grayscale did not allow for faster inference.
 The model would need to be simplified or pruned to allow for faster inference.
 What would be best is running inference of the GPU or other more capable hardware.
 AI accelerators are becoming more available being built into CPUs and systems on a chip, SoCs.

+For future work getting ConvLSTM2D working would be great.
+ConvLSTM2D convolves at each timestep in the LSTM.
+The benefit of ConvLSTM2D is that the sequence length can be specified.
+The problem with a normal LSTM is that it does not know when a sequence starts and end so each batch is treated as a sequence.
+The race data was created by running batches of laps.
+The batches of laps are the sequences lenghts that could be fed to the model.
+Breaking the data up into single laps and multiples of laps to explore if the model learns better on one or the other.
+There are so many models and types to explore.
+This project did not even scratch the surface of what tensorflow and keras has to offer.